Frivolous Suits in PA & the Dragonetti Act

 Time For A Federal Suit

-An inmate at the State Correctional Institution at Mercer filed a lawsuit in the United States District Court for the Western District of Pennsylvania, seeking an injunction to remedy this wrong, perpetrated by the refs.
-Aspiring to be fair, the inmate offered the court two choices:
+An inmate at the State Correctional Institution at Mercer filed a lawsuit in the United States District Court for the Western District of Pennsylvania.
+What did he want?
+He sought an injunction to remedy this wrong, perpetrated by the refs.
+The inmate offered the court two choices:

-1. Allow Succop (the KC kicker) to re-kick the field goal attempt, which, of course, meant that the Chargers would need to play the Steelers on a neutral site; or
+Allow Succop (the KC kicker) to re-kick the field goal attempt.
+With this, the Chargers would again play the Steelers but on a neutral site; or

 In any event, the inmate sought $25,000 in monetary damages for himself.
-We are not certain of the current status of the above suit, but before the court could rule on the petition and all appeals could be exhausted, the Chargers went on to trounce the North Division champion Cincinnati Bengals, before perishing to Denver Broncos in the Conference Championship.
+We are not certain of the current status of the above suit.
+However, before the court could rule on the petition and all appeals could be exhausted, the Chargers went on to trounce the North Division champion Cincinnati Bengals, before perishing to Denver Broncos in the Conference Championship.

 Areas of Law We Handle